-Propose to Teach a Course for Osher Lifelong Learning Institute (OLLI)
+Propose to Teach a Course for Osher Lifelong Learning Institute (OLLI at Humboldt)

-OLLI brings together experienced and interesting professionals with a motivated group of learners in 4-to 6-week classes or shorter workshops.
+OLLI brings together experienced and interesting professionals with a motivated group of learners.
 Classes have no homework or tests, and the most successful classes are those which are interactive and which respect and include the life experience of the members.

 All OLLI instructors must be a current member of OLLI, and should have taken at least one OLLI class prior to submitting a course proposal.